-This section of our website provides information about these conditions.
+This section of our website provides information about these rare conditions.
 The conditions have been divided into two categories: those that directly cause dementia, and those that can cause memory and cognitive problems similar to symptoms seen in dementia.
 We also provide information about organisations that offer specific help and support for people affected by these conditions.

 Rare forms of dementia